SaveTheBeach.ca

 As one of the best places to swim in Toronto, we aim to keep this prime location for swimming open, accessible, and swimmable to everyone.
 This is the best way to protect the environment and ensure citizens (and wildlife) of Canada's largest city have a place to swim.

-TeachBeach is Toronto’s only pebble (sandless) beach, which has unique geological properties, and crystal-clear, grit-free waters.
+TeachBeach is Toronto's only pebble (sandless) beach, which has unique geological properties, and crystal-clear, grit-free waters.
+Regular water quality testing confirms it consistently meets the highest standards.

 We reject proposals for it being private property, or for privatization of public property that would destroy this amenity.
+Public spaces belong to all Torontonians — not to private spa developers.

-Beach access
+Beach Access

 Organizations with concerns for the beach